3.4.1Management Board Remuneration Policy

 key elements employment agreements

 Each of the Management Board members has entered into a four-year service contract with the Company, the terms of which have been disclosed in the explanatory notice of the General Meeting of Shareholders at which the Management Board member was (re-)appointed.
+Next to his service contract, Bruno Chabas has an employment contract with Offshore Energy Development Corporation S.A.M., in relation to a split pay-out of his remuneration.

 Adjustment of remuneration and claw-back

-The service contracts with the Management Board members contain an adjustment clause giving discretionary authority to the Supervisory Board to adjust upwards or downwards the payment of theand (as granted under 2015), if a lack of adjustment would produce an unfair or unintended result as a consequence of extraordinary circumstances during the period in which the performance criteria have been, or should have been achieved.
+The service contracts with the Management Board members contain an adjustment clause giving discretionary authority to the Supervisory Board to adjust the payment of theand (as granted under 2015), if a lack of adjustment would produce an unfair or unintended result as a consequence of extraordinary circumstances during the period in which the performance criteria have been, or should have been achieved.
 However, the Supervisory Board has determined that upward adjustments will not be considered as part of 2018 based on shareholder feedback.

 A claw-back provision is included in the services contracts enabling the Company to recover the Value Creation Stake,and/or (as granted under 2015) on account of incorrect financial data.